Campus Improvement Plan

 2022-23: TELPAS Progress Rate 63% (Baseline Year)

-Evaluation Data Sources: 2023 Federal Identification of Schools and 2024 Texas Education Agency Data Tables
+Evaluation Data Sources: 2023 Federal Identification of Schools, 2024 Texas Education Agency Data Tables, and 2025 State Accountability Report Domain 3

 Strategy 1: Small group sessions will be provided for each student taking TELPAS to review results from previous year, set goals for current year assessments, and practice taking the exam.
+MCLs and Instructional Support Specialist will also teach small group lessons to a group of identified EB students.

-Staff Responsible for Monitoring: MCLs, CTC
+Staff Responsible for Monitoring: Administrators

-Performance Objective 5 - COLLEGE AND CAREER READINESS BENCHMARK
+Performance Objective 6 - COLLEGE AND CAREER READINESS BENCHMARK

 Goals